-Few matters interest me more than the wellbeing of Louisiana’s children.
+Few matters interest me more than the distress of Louisiana’s children.
 Consider this graphic to understand the context:

-Clearly, for too many decades, the wellbeing of our children has lagged the nation.
+Clearly, for too many decades, Louisiana’s children has lagged the nation.
 I believe Louisiana’s present condition and the future before us are the direct consequence of poorly meeting the needs of our children in the past.

 Child Poverty Grows

-While we do some things well, a history of personal poverty has held sway over progress for Louisiana’s children.
+While we do some things well – no state has more festivals than Louisiana – a history of personal poverty has held sway over progress for Louisiana’s children.
 In both rural and metropolitan areas, Louisiana has some of the most impoverished communities in the nation.

 The stark irony about Louisiana’s poverty rates for children and adults is this: Louisiana is not a poor state!
 While we rank 49th for child well-being, Louisiana is No. 1 in port tonnage, No. 2 in crude oil refining, No. 3 in chemical production, and No. 4 in natural gas production.

-While the percentage of children living in poverty has decreased by 3% in the US during this past decade, Louisiana has bucked the trend.
-Child poverty in Louisiana has increased by 2%.
+While the percentage of children living in poverty decreased by 3% in the US during this past decade, Louisiana children have not benefited.
+Child poverty in Louisiana increased by 2%.